PicnicSupermarket/dbt-score/docs/create_rules.md

       return model.schema.lower() != 'y'
 ```

-Filters also rely on type-annotations to dictate whether they apply to models
+Filters also rely on type-annotations to dictate whether they apply to models,
-sources or snapshots:
+sources, snapshots, or exposures:

 ```python
 from dbt_score import RuleFilter, rule_filter, Source